ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/profiling-ml-on-arm/app-profiling-streamline.md

 ---

 ## Application Profiling
 Application profiling can be split into 2 main types - *Instrumentation* and *Sampling*.
-Streamline, for example, is a sampling profiler, that takes regular samples of various counters and registers in the system to provide a detailed view of the system's performance.
+[Streamline](https://developer.arm.com/Tools%20and%20Software/Streamline%20Performance%20Analyzer), for example, is a sampling profiler, that takes regular samples of various counters and registers in the system to provide a detailed view of the system's performance.
 Sampling will only provide a statistical view, but it is less intrusive and has less processing overhead than instrumentation.

 The profiler can look at memory, CPU activity and cycles, cache misses, and many parts of the GPU as well as other performance metrics.
 It can also provide a timeline view of these counters to show the application's performance over time.
 This will show bottlenecks, and help you understand where to focus your optimization efforts.

 ![Streamline image alt-text#center](Streamline.png "Figure 1.
 Streamline timeline view")

 ## Streamline
-[Streamline](https://developer.arm.com/Tools%20and%20Software/Arm%20Performance%20Studio#Downloads) (and Performance Studio) will be installed on a host machine, and will connect to your target Arm device to capture the data.
-In our example, this will be an Android phone.
-The data is captured over a USB connection, and then analyzed on the host machine.
+You will install [Streamline](https://developer.arm.com/Tools%20and%20Software/Arm%20Performance%20Studio#Downloads) (and Performance Studio) on your host machine, and will connect to your target Arm device to capture the data.
+In this example, the target device is an Arm-powered Android phone.
+The data is captured over a USB connection, and then analyzed on your host machine.

 There are many [tutorials and training videos](https://developer.arm.com/Tools%20and%20Software/Arm%20Performance%20Studio) on Streamline, which you can refer to for more depth.
-Our example will be Android-based, but you can use [these instructions for Linux](https://developer.arm.com/documentation/101816/0903/Getting-started-with-Streamline/Profile-your-Linux-application) setup and capture.
+This example will be Android based, but you can use [these instructions for Linux](https://developer.arm.com/documentation/101816/0903/Getting-started-with-Streamline/Profile-your-Linux-application) setup and capture.

-For now, as per these [setup instructions](https://developer.arm.com/documentation/102477/0900/Setup-tasks?lang=en), make sure you have `adb` (Android Debug Bridge) installed.
-We will be looking at Android Studio profiling shortly, and if you have installed Android Studio, it will have installed adb.
+First, follow these [setup instructions](https://developer.arm.com/documentation/102477/0900/Setup-tasks?lang=en), to make sure you have `adb` (Android Debug Bridge) installed.
+If you have installed [Android Studio](https://developer.android.com/studio), you will have installed adb already.
 Otherwise, you can get it as part of the Android SDK platform tools [here](https://developer.android.com/studio/releases/platform-tools.html).

-Make sure adb is in your path.
+Make sure `adb` is in your path.
 You can check this by running `adb` in a terminal.
-If it is not in your path, you can add it by adding the `platform-tools` directory to your path.
+If it is not in your path, you can add it by adding the Android SDK `platform-tools` directory to your path.
 The instructions for this (and location of the directory) will depend on your host machine's operating system.

 Next, install [Arm Performance Studio](https://developer.arm.com/Tools%20and%20Software/Arm%20Performance%20Studio#Downloads), which includes Streamline.

-Connect your Android phone to your computer through USB.
-Ensure that your device is set to [Developer mode](https://developer.android.com/studio/debug/dev-options).
+Connect your Android phone to your host machine through USB.
+Ensure that your Android phone is set to [Developer mode](https://developer.android.com/studio/debug/dev-options).

-On your device, go to `Settings > Developer Options` and enable USB Debugging.
-If your device asks you to authorize connection to your computer, confirm this.
+On your phone, go to `Settings > Developer Options` and enable USB Debugging.
+If your phone asks you to authorize connection to your host machine, confirm this.
 Test the connection by running `adb devices` in a terminal.
 You should see your device ID listed.

 Next, you need a debuggable build of the application you want to profile.
 - In Android Studio, ensure your *Build Variant* is set to `debug`.
 You can then build the application and install it on your device.